flutter/website/README.md

-1. If you don't already have a Firebase project, navigate to the [Firebase Console](https://console.firebase.google.com) and create your own Firebase project (e.g. `my-foo`).
+1. If you don't already have a Firebase project, navigate to the [Firebase Console](https://console.firebase.google.com) and create your own Firebase project (for example, `my-foo`).

 1. In a separate `bash` shell, change to the repo directory and initialize Firebase:
     ```bash
     $ npx firebase init
     ```